Welcome to Easterseals Serving Chicagoland and Greater Rockford

 Sara Ray Stoelinga was named President and CEO in 2019 with 22 years of experience across education research, policy, and practice.

-Vice President of Disability Services
+Vice President of Communications and Operations

 Juan Jimenez